sibradzic/amdgpu-clocks/README.md

 `amdgpu-clocks` can read, store and set these values.
 Custom values are stored alongside other settings in `/etc/default/amdgpu-custom-state.cardX`.

+> [!IMPORTANT]
-*Warning: Zero RPM fan mode is only available on Linux 6.13 or newer!*
+> Warning: Zero RPM fan mode settings is only available on Linux `6.13` or newer!

+> [!NOTE]
+> Zero RPM stop temperature setting is only available for RDNA 3

 Example of custom power state file for RDNA3+ with Zero RPM settings:
 ```shell